kyma-incubator/compass/docs/internal/investigations/secure-resolvers/secure-resolvers-v2.md

 ### System Auth Access

-System auth access (or system auth restrictions) represents the permissons, granted to a specific set of system credentials.
+System auth access (or system auth restrictions) represents the permissions, granted to a specific set of system credentials.
 For example, if an integration system uses client credentials, represented by system_auth_id=123; a record in `system_auth_acccess` with system_auth_id=123 and app_id=456 means that the consumer (integration system) can access and modify metadata and sub-entities of an application with id=456.

 ![System Auths Access Table](./assets/system-auth-access.png)